HBPNeurorobotics/BlenderRobotDesigner/README.md

 Under the hood, the plugin extends the built-in data types and provides an improved and clear interface to the modeling software.
 Future development plans of the robot designer, however, include provide a simplified web-based interface integrated into the NRP to construct robots from building blocks.
 Therefore, the code base of the standalone software is planned to be used and will be further maintained.

+The RobotDesigner is currently developed and maintained under the lead of the [Intelligent Systems and Production Engineering department](http://www.fzi.de/en/about-us/organisation/research-divisions/ispe/) of the [FZI Forschungszentrum Informatik](http://www.fzi.de/en/home/) in Karlsruhe.

 ### History